 However, this rule might change so it’s always best to check before you apply.

-If you’re getting Universal Credit, you’ll have to pay back the hardship payment when the sanction ends.
+If you’re getting Universal Credit, you’ll have to pay back the hardship payment when the sanction ends, unless you have successfully challenged it.

 DWP will usually take repayments from your Universal Credit payment each month until it’s paid off.